The Nation Chronicles Fan Fiction: Zero

 Kohlson looked about to say more when Doctor Christmas began talking once more in the autopsy room.

 “Let’s close him up,” Ed Adams said.
 He stepped on a switch set into the floor, paused, and then spoke again.
 “Lower the air temperature in here.
 We intend to keep him a few hours while we attend to other parts of the autopsy… No one in here for any reason.”

 Out in the control room Johns keyed his mic button.
 “Will do… How low, Doc.?”

 “I guess about 34 Fahrenheit will do… Just to slow it all down for a while.”

 “Done,” Johns agreed.
-He adjusted a temperature graphic on a nearby monitor.
+He adjusted a temperature graphic on a nearby monitor via his mouse.

-“They’re gonna sew him up, it won’t be so bad.”
+“They’re gonna sew him up, so it won’t be so bad.”

 “Yeah.
 Me too.
 It’s there.
 Draws you to it.
 Like the Bunny on the Playboy Cover.
 You look at the rest of the magazine, but you know you’re gonna end up looking at her.
 She’s the reason you bought the magazine after all.”

 Kohlson nodded and smiled.
 “And I’d rather look at Miss January than a dead guy with big stitches across his belly and over his chest, sewing him back up again.
 That is some ugly shit.”

 Johns laughed.
 “But you look anyway… Human nature.
 Why do you think people slow down and look at accidents?”